Tree cover target leaves room for improvement

 - fight climate change by locking up carbon.

-The current proposal is to increase England’s tree cover from 14.5% to 17.5% by 2050.
-But there is no defined plan to prioritise native species, critical for nature's recovery.
+The original proposal was to increase England’s tree cover from 14.5% to 17.5% by 2050.
+But there was no defined plan to prioritise native species, critical for nature's recovery.

 What does a quality target look like?